 Most consumers can expect the Chase Sapphire Preferred® Card to offer a lower average rewards rate than the Barclaycard Arrival Plus® World Elite Mastercard®.
 With both cards the points you earn are worth a penny each.
 For an everyday card, however, the Barclaycard Arrival Plus® World Elite Mastercard® will generally get you more awards since you get 2 points for every single dollar you spend.
-While the Chase Sapphire Preferred® Card only gives you 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
+While the Chase Sapphire Preferred® Card only gives you 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
 If the majority of your spending is going to be outside these categories, the Arrival will net you 2.1% (including the card’s 5% travel dividend) while the Chase Sapphire Preferred® Card rewards rate would generally be around 1.25%.

 Where the Chase Sapphire Preferred® Card comes out ahead is for cardholders that have significant travel expenses and are willing to leverage the Ultimate Rewards (UR) program.
-Combining the card’s double points on travel, and its built-in 20% discount when redeeming points for travel via UR, means that you can accrue more than 2.5% in rewards this way (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
+Combining the card’s double points on travel, and its built-in 25% more value when redeeming points for travel via UR, means that you can accrue more than 2.5% in rewards this way (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).

 If you're choosing between the cards, the Barclaycard Arrival Plus® World Elite Mastercard® is probably a better bet as a general spending card if you have a broad array of expenses, while the Chase Sapphire Preferred® Card is a more rewarding card for the travel-focused and will leverage Ultimate Rewards to its maximum.